-- Product sales (retail and wholesale) direct sales of cannabis and cannabis-infused products primarily by the Company's retail dispensaries and wholesale operations in Massachusetts, Illinois and, as of the Kind Acquisition Date, Maryland.
-This revenue is recognized when products are delivered or at retail points-of-sale. - Real estate rentals rental income and additional rental fees generated from leasing of the Company's state-of-the-art, regulatory compliant cannabis facilities to its cannabis-licensed clients.
-Rental income is generally a fixed amount per month that escalates over the respective lease terms, while additional rental fees are based on a percentage of tenant revenues that exceed specified amounts. - Management fees fees for providing the Company's cannabis clients with comprehensive oversight of their cannabis cultivation, production and dispensary operations.
+• Product sales (retail and wholesale) - direct sales of cannabis and cannabis-infused products primarily by the Company's retail dispensaries and wholesale operations in Massachusetts, Illinois and, as of the Kind Acquisition Date, Maryland.
+This revenue is recognized when products are delivered or at retail points-of-sale.

+- Real estate rentals rental income generated from leasing of the Company's state-of-the-art, regulatory compliant cannabis facilities to its cannabis-licensed clients.
+Rental income is generally a fixed amount per month that escalates over the respective lease terms.
+Prior to the third quarter of 2022, the Company charged additional rental fees based on a percentage of tenant revenues that exceeded specified amounts. - Management fees fees for providing the Company's cannabis clients with comprehensive oversight of their cannabis cultivation, production and dispensary operations.
 These fees are based on a percentage of such clients' revenue and are recognized after services have been performed. - Supply procurement resale of cultivation and production resources, supplies and equipment, acquired by the Company from top national vendors at discounted prices, to its clients and third parties within the cannabis industry.
-The Company recognizes this revenue after the delivery and acceptance of goods by the purchaser. - Licensing fees revenue from the sale of the Company's branded products, including Betty's Eddies and Kalm Fusion, and from the sublicensing or contracted brands, including Healer and Tikum Olam, to regulated dispensaries throughout the United States and Puerto Rico.
+The Company recognizes this revenue after the delivery and acceptance of goods by the purchaser. - Licensing fees revenue from the licensing of the Company's branded products, including Betty's Eddies, Bubby's Baked, Vibations, and Kalm Fusion, to wholesalers and to regulated dispensaries throughout the United States and Puerto Rico.
 This revenue is recognized when the products are delivered.